mailgva/Budget/readme.md

 # Budget
 <img src="http://s1.iconbird.com/ico/1012/EcommerceBusinessIcons/w256h2561350823474wallet256x256.png" height="200" width="200">

-The application for management and planning family budgetItem.
+The application for management and planning family budget.
 Features:
  - group of users (in section Profile has link to join to group)
- - contains 2 types operation - Spanding and Profit
+ - contains 3 types operation: Spending, Profit, Exchange
  - regular operation (every day, special day of month, special day of week).
 Automatic create by scheduler, check tasks every day at 12:00.
  - section Dictionaries contains: kinds of operations and kinds of currencies
- - after user registred, he has:
+ - after user registered, he has:
     - some kinds of operation
     - some currencies (grn, usd, eur)
  - section Statistic - shows operations by days, with filters
  - section Group Statistics:
-    - shows summury by operation for period and able to show:
+    - shows summary by operation for period and able to show:
         * count operations by kind
         * percent from total type sum (white line)
         * percent from max kind sum (yellow line)